JoSAA 2025 Categorisation of Candidates

 Discover your ideal college match with our personalized predictions.
 Get started now.

-JoSAA for the sake of JoSAA Counselling 2024 has released the JoSAA Categorisation of Candidates in the official bulletin.
-Candidates can check the detailed information on the same here.
+JoSAA for the sake of JoSAA Counselling 2025 releases the JoSAA Categorisation of Candidates in the official bulletin.
+Candidates can check the detailed information on the same here as per the past year's data.

 Srl no.